 id -u user_00 to obtain the uid of user_00.

-For any questions about COSFS, see FAQs about COSFS.
+If you have any questions about COSFS, please see COSFS FAQs.